 c) service dogs being led by employees of MUP, HV, hunters or members of the Mountain Rescue Service and registered lifesaving dogs

-d) guide/help dogs who are escorting blind people, handicapped people or their trainers.
+d) guide/help dogs who are escorting blind people, people with disabilities or their trainers.
 Based on a valid work card the said person being escorted by a dog has right of free access to public areas designated for passengers (platforms, waiting rooms, offices and similar).

 e) other dogs (higher than 30 cm) if they have a veterinary booklet from which the ownership, mark (microchip) and frequency of vaccination is visible.
 Such dogs must be on a short leash and wearing a muzzle.
 You can buy train tickets for such dogs at the cash register of the station by showing the veterinary booklet.
 Dogs without a veterinary booklet cannot board, or sit on the seats.